Here's what I do

 In the past five years, he has worked with over 2,000 people, including entrepreneurs, special forces, actors, stunmen, parents, and kids.

-The Art of Charm podcast he co-produces has over 250 million downloads and features bestselling authors, the world’s leading psychologists, successful entrepreneurs, and once, even himself.
+The Art of Charm podcast he co-produces has over 250 million downloads and features bestselling authors, the world’s leading psychologists, successful entrepreneurs, and sometimes, even himself.

 Michael has spoken about finding courage and chasing your dreams at TEDx, in front of members of parliament and once in a cinema with 500 kids high on sugary popcorn.